alessandrov/quote-fetcher/README.md

 ## Spring Boot based RESTful API, it offers an endpoint to retrieve data from Transferwise

-The purpose of this API is to offer an endpoint to connect to Transferwise, get a quote and store the operation log in the embedded H2 database.
+The purpose of this API is to offer an endpoint to connect to Transferwise, get a quote and store a log for the operation in the embedded H2 database.
 The URL the applications fetches data from is https://api.sandbox.transferwise.tech/v1/quotes.
 You must provide valid business_profile_id, sandbox_API_key, source_currency and rate_type in the resources/config.properties file.